onchainengineering/hmi-wirtual/docs/install/kubernetes.md

 ### Kubernetes-based workspace is stuck in "Connecting..."

-Ensure you have an externally-reachable `CODER_ACCESS_URL` set in your helm chart.
+Ensure you have an externally-reachable `WIRTUAL_ACCESS_URL` set in your helm chart.
 If you do not have a domain set up, this should be the IP address of Coder's LoadBalancer (`kubectl get svc -n coder`).